-In some cases, a player may not be able to place every figure on their starting force within their purple starting area, or along the map edge chosen to be their starting area.
+In some cases, a player's starting force may not fit in their chosen starting area.
 If so, the players will expand their starting areas.
 The expansion of a starting area is only to be used when a player has filled all possible squares in their starting area without placing all of their figures.
 When placing game elements, the largest multi-base game elements must be placed first, and then the next largest, etc., until you are placing single-base figures.
 Multi-based characters must be placed in such a way that as much of their base as possible is in the starting area.